Dysporium/dysporium-polyglot/packages/core/README.md

 ## Related Packages

-- `@dysporium/polyglot-react` - React bindings with hooks and components
+- `@dysporium/polyglot-react` - React bindings with hooks and components (includes core)
-- `@dysporium/polyglot-dom` - Vanilla JS DOM integration with automatic element translation
+- `@dysporium/polyglot-dom` - Vanilla JS DOM integration with automatic element translation (includes core)

+Most users should install one of the above packages rather than core directly.
+Install core only when building custom integrations or working in environments without React or DOM access.

 ## Requirements